 Farmland (Zone 2) antlerless tags

-Farmland (Zone 2) Antlerless Deer Tags are now available for purchase or selection in DMUs that offer them.
+Farmland (Zone 2) Antlerless Deer Tags are now available for selection in DMUs that offer them.
 Antlerless tags are zone, DMU and land type-specific (public access or private land), but are not weapon-specific.
 You may select your tags at Go Wild or by visiting a DNR service center or a license agent.

 2016 deer season structure and tag levels